astral-sh/uv-ecosystem-testing/Readme.md

 For pyproject-toml, `pyproject.toml` files from popular GitHub projects are used.
 Data from the [GH Archive](https://www.gharchive.org/) was queried with [`top5k-pyproject-toml-2025-gh-stars.sql`](data/top5k-pyproject-toml-2025-gh-stars.sql).
-This dataset captures more uv and resolver functionality, but is also much smaller.
+This dataset captures more uv and resolver functionality but is also much smaller.
 The corresponding `pyproject.toml` files can be downloaded with:

 ```shell